 Written by Nick Swan.
 Updated on 20, November 2023

-If you are starting with a new website, or working in a really competitive niche, one way of getting more organic traffic from Google is to target long tail keywords.
-These types of keywords get their name from the book 'The Long Tail' by Chris Anderson.
-In this book he uses the case study of Amazon and how 80% of their revenue comes from just 20% of their best selling books.
-The last 20% of revenue comes from 80% of books - and these books are known as the long tail.
+Long tail keywords got their name from the book The Long Tail by Chris Anderson.
+In this book, he uses the case study of Amazon and how 80% of their revenue comes from just 20% of their best-selling books.

-While this long tail of books may only sell a few copies each year - there are so many of them, the total revenue from their sales ends up being a very interesting amount.
+While this long tail of books may only sell a few copies each year - there are so many of them, the total revenue from their sales ends up being a very significant amount.

 You can consider high traffic keywords as the best sellers of the book world.
 Speak to any author and they'll tell you how hard it is to write a bestseller!